cemreefe/SimplyMarkdown/example/input/posts/2023/07/03/Creative Coding.md

+---
+emoji: 💻
+tags:
+  - coding
+  - dev
+---

 # Creative Coding

-! emoji 💻
-@ coding, dev

 This is a blog post with a code block